Introduction: Pocket Dice! Electronic Dice for Liars Dice and More

 Step 4: PCB Assembly

 After your custom PCBs arrive, it is time for assembly.
 Because I have chosen many SMD components and have recently made a reflow oven, I chose to order a stencil to aid in the soldering process.
 I started with the LED side, placed the stencil on top, spread the solder paste and lifted the stencil.
 Now that all of the pads contained the paste, I placed all of the LEDs using tweezers.
 It is important to place the LEDs in the correct orientation.
 After placing all of the LEDs, I reflowed the board in my oven.
+I utilized my 12-in-1 PCB Multitool to easily check the orientation of each LED.

 Next I flipped over the board and used the stencil for the back side.
 I placed all of the components and used a soldering iron to melt the paste and solder all of the components to that pad.